wsjishan/wsjishan/README.md

 <!-- TICTACTOE-START -->
 ### 🎮 Interactive Tic-Tac-Toe

-Play against a random bot directly from my GitHub profile.
+Play against a random bot.

 You are ❌ X. The bot is ⭕ O. | Current Game: #10